wispborne/starsector-mod-template/README.md

 ### Step 1

-Choose whether you wish to manually update (default) the `mod_info.json` and Version Checker files or have it done automatically.
+Choose whether you wish to manually update the `mod_info.json` and Version Checker files (manual updating is the default option) or have it done automatically (requires slightly more setup).

+#### First do these, then choose Option A or Option B

+- [ ] In `build.gradle.kts` `SECTION A`, set the `modName` variable.
+- [ ] In `build.gradle.kts` `SECTION A`, check `starsectorDirectory` for correctness.
+It will need to be updated if you've installed the game to a non-default location or aren't on Windows.

 #### Option A (recommended): I will manually update my `mod_info.json` and Version Checker files

-- [ ] Update `modName` in `object Variables` at the top of `build.gradle.kts`, then update the `mod_info.json`/Version Checker files by hand, as normal.
+- [ ] Go and update the `mod_info.json` and Version Checker (if you are supporting Version Checker) files by hand
-- [ ] Double-check `starsectorDirectory` in `object Variables` for correctness as well.
-It will need to be updated if you've installed the game to a non-default location.

 #### Option B: Automatically update my `mod_info.json` and Version Checker files from a single config file

-- [ ] Update all values in the `object AutoUpdateVariables` at the top of `build.gradle.kts`, then set `shouldAutomaticallyCreateMetadataFiles` to `true` in `build.gradle.kts`.
-Whenever you would normally manually update `mod_info.json` or Version Checker, update these values instead and the recompile and they will be updated.
+- [ ] In `build.gradle.kts` `SECTION B`, set `shouldAutomaticallyCreateMetadataFiles` to `true`, then set the rest of the variables in `SECTION B`.
+Whenever you would normally manually update `mod_info.json` or Version Checker, update these values in `SECTION B` instead and, upon mod recompile, they will be updated.

 ### Step 2

-#### Option A: If starting a brand new project
+#### Option 1: If starting a brand-new project

 - [ ] Change the package from the template default.
-In IntelliJ, open up `src/main/java/com/example`, right-click on the first line (`package com.example`) and go to `Refactor - Rename`.
-From there, you may rename `com.example` to anything.
+In IntelliJ, open up `ExampleEveryFrameScript`, right-click on the first line in the file (`package com.example;`) and go to `Refactor - Rename`.
+From there, you may rename `com.example` to anything lowercase you like (e.g. "wisp.perseanchronicles").
 If it pops up a refactoring preview, keep everything selected and click `Do Refactor`.
-  - You will put any new code you write into the `src/main/java` or `/src/main/kotlin` directories.
+  - You will put any new code you write into the `src/com/example` directory (or `src/wisp/perseanchronicles` or whatever you named it in the previous step).
 -  Any other assets, such as `graphics` or `data`, can go directly into the top-level folder (next to, but not inside, `src`).

-#### Option B: If importing existing code
+#### Option 2: If importing existing code

 - [ ] Copy the code you want to use into the `src` directory.
   - For example, if your code was in a folder structure like `data/scripts` (the .java files would start with a line like `package data.scripts;`), then the new folder structure would be `src/data/scripts`.